basharaj/basharaj.github.io/_posts/2017-03-24-submitting-spark-jobs-to-YARN-from-Java.markdown

 At a minimum you are going to need the `spark-core` and `spark-yarn` dependencies.
 Those include the Spark classes that you are going to need to submit your Spark job.

-If you using Maven the dependencies are:
+If using Maven the dependencies are:

 ```
 <groupId>org.apache.spark</groupId>